Terms and Conditions

-6.4 Activity logs will be produced and provided to clients upon request.
+6.4 Activity logs will be produced if agreed in writing prior with individual client and provided to client upon request.

 7.1 Marksafety Ltd contracts with clients stipulate whether they are ‘fixed price’ (ie all expenses will be included within the pre-negotiated fee and not charged supplementary to the client) in any other case expenses are levied in addition to our agreed fee.

 7.2 Where not stated it is to be assumed exceptional expenses will be chargeable to the client outside reasonable expectation or outside the original proposed scope of work.

 7.3 Marksafety Ltd’s employees are required to obtain receipts for expenses wherever practical.
 These are retained by Marksafety Ltd and are available for inspection by the client upon his request.